Learn In 10 Minutes

-As months and years go by and you practice these elements, you think you are making progress in your guitar playing…yet you continue to freeze up when improvising, recording, or playing for others.
+As months and years go by and you drill these elements in your guitar practice sessions, you think you are making progress in your guitar playing…yet you continue to freeze up when improvising, recording, or playing for others.
 Worst of all, “learning more things” doesn't seem to fix the problem - you continue to freeze up and make mistakes while playing guitar “when it really counts”.
-So why is it that your playing doesn't seem to be getting better despite the efforts you put into practicing guitar?
+So why is it that your guitar playing doesn't seem to be getting better despite the efforts you put into practicing guitar?

 2 Types Of Guitar Players Who Almost Never Become Great

-You CANNOT master any musical skill in isolation (I explain why in this video about the best way to learn guitar).
+You CANNOT master any musical skill with isolation guitar practice only (I explain why in this video about the best way to learn guitar).
 If you try doing this, at best you will only end up with pieces of musical knowledge that you can’t truly use.
-Most likely you will give up out of frustration when you realize how much time you are spending trying to master things in isolation (and never getting anywhere).
+Most likely you will give up out of frustration when you realize how much time you are spending with isolation guitar practice.

 WARNING: you must avoid falling into the “perfectionist” trap of staying at each step for too long.
 You must also avoid skipping some of the phases just to learn more new things on a surface level that you never truly master.
 Instead, you should:

 - Understand that getting better at guitar is not a linear process.
-Instead, your guitar playing fluency is a byproduct of the overlap in the 4 areas of guitar playing mastery (isolation practice, application, integration and review).
+Instead, your guitar playing fluency is a byproduct of the overlap in the 4 areas of guitar playing mastery (isolation guitar practice, application, integration and review).
 When there is little/no overlap in the 4 areas of musical mastery(as is the case for most guitarists), your level of guitar playing fluency will be minimal - with a huge amount of potential left untapped.
-Observe the diagram below:
+Observe the guitar playing fluency diagram below: